gbordyugov/batuketa/README.md

 elements by design.
 As it has zero trainable parameters, it's perfomance with the task is perfect (up to numerics).
 I use it as an ideal model to benchmark the attention-based model against.

+## Training and evaluation data

+The file [batuketa/data.py](batuketa/data.py) contains the code for lazy generation of Tensorflow Datasets that are used for both training and model evaluation.

+## Quality assurance

+There are two independent Github Action build scripts in [the corresponding directory](.github/workflows).

+To run unit tests, issue `poetry run pytest` (after you have installed the project along with its dependencies as described above).

+The scripts in the [qa](qa/) directory perform formatting checks using the [black](https://github.com/psf/black) tool, import sorting with the help of [isort](https://github.com/PyCQA/isort), and static code analysis with the help of [pylint](https://www.pylint.org/).